Café Oshpitzin, in Oświęcim’s last Jewish home, revitalizes community spirit and offers local vegetarian food, culture, and dialogue. Read more

 0 backers Limited (2 left of 2)

 All of the above (except the cake) and a private presentation about the search for Dr. Josef Mengele by Dr. David G. Marwell, who was on the hunt for Dr. Mengele as the Chief of Investigative Research at the U.S. Department of Justice, Office of Special Investigations.
-The presentation can take place in the donor’s home, if within 1,000 miles of NYC, or at the Museum of Jewish Heritage in NYC – donor’s choice.Estimated delivery:Ships within the US only
+The presentation can take place in the donor’s home, if within 1,000 miles of NYC, or at the Museum of Jewish Heritage in NYC – donor’s choice.Estimated delivery:Only ships to: United States

 0 backers Limited (1 left of 1)